jazad136/react-udemy-samplefuncsclasses/README.md

 <br>**and an avatar picture**.
 <br>Added a semantic UI card wrapper around approval card (Oct.
 5)
 <br>Can substitute profile picture with a warning inside card (Oct.
 8)

+- The Seasons project.
+<br>This is located in the "seasons" directory
+<br>(for the seasons project from the course)

+*Seasons Updates*
+<br>Using ComponentDidMount to get geolocation of client with permission (Nov.
+6)

 ## Commands to run things.